 Most times, a robbery will occur where the property is taken away from the person's immediate presence.
 Still, there are examples of no force or fear used to take the property, but the robber uses the force or fear during the escape.
 That's called an Estes robbery.
 It's the same as a regular robbery.
 It comes with the same penalties and consequences.

-For example, the person would be looking at serving 85% of whatever time they get in either county jail or prison.
-As far as robberies go, the prosecutors in Los Angeles County have a policy that any conviction for a robbery, the individual is sent to prison.
-Usually, it's for a minimum of two years.
+For instance, a person could be looking at serving 85% of their sentence in either county jail or prison.
+In the case of robberies, the prosecutors in Los Angeles County have a strict policy.
+Any conviction for a robbery results in a prison sentence, usually for a minimum of two years.
+This underscores the serious consequences of a robbery charge.

 Types of Robbery Crimes